 Indeed, it is just as important for adolescents to learn about their inner world and how it influences daily life, as it is to learn about the world in social studies.

-The Contemplation Writing Project can work as a one- or multi-year project starting in second grade and going through high school.
-These projects can increase students' focus, boost awareness, grow study habits, jumpstart inner-motivation, instill enthusiasm, improve productive flow, stimulate artistic expression, inspire imagination, elevate mood/tone, expand the work ethic, develop higher level thinking and energize, revitalize and create a safe, caring learning environment.
+The Contemplation Music Writing Project can work as a one- or multi-year project starting in second grade and going through high school.
+These projects can increase students' focus, boost awareness, grow study habits, jumpstart inner-motivation, instill enthusiasm, improve productive flow, stimulate artistic expression, inspire imagination, elevate mood/tone, expand the work ethic, develop higher-level thinking, and energize, revitalize, and create a safe, caring learning environment.

-This healing, relaxing and empowering form of writing, triggered by music of all kinds, lets kids get into self and others via peace, compassion, empathy and friendship.
+This healing, relaxing, empowering form of writing, triggered by music of all kinds, lets kids get into self, others, and the outside world via peace, compassion, empathy, friendship, and poetry.
 These are keys to inspiring emotional intelligence, and to developing character and values that will serve them well into adulthood.